ibm-cloud-docs/cloud-object-storage/cli/ibmcli.md

 At any time, to switch between HMAC and IAM authentication, you can type `ibmcloud cos config --switch [iam | hmac]`.
 For more information on IAM-based authentication, click [here](https://console.bluemix.net/docs/iam/quickstart.html#getstarted).

-The program also offers the ability for you to set the default location where files will be downloaded (by default, this is set to the user's Downloads folder), and to set a default region where the program will look for and create buckets in.
-To set the default download location, type `ibmcloud cos config --dl` and input into the program a valid download file path.
+The program also offers the ability for you to set the default local directory for downloaded files (by default, this is set to `~/Downloads`), and to set a default region.
+To set the default download location, type `ibmcloud cos config --dl` and input into the program a valid file path.
 To set a default region, type `ibmcloud cos config --region` and provide a input into the program a region code, such as `us-south`.
 By default, this value is set to `us-geo`.

   After a period of inactivity, the credentials under ~/.bluemix/config.json will reset.